yeungkaho/KeyboardKeyboard/README.md

 # KeyboardKeyboard
-A tiny OS X app based on AudioKit that allows you to play music on your computer's keyboard
+A tiny OS X app based on AudioKit that allows you to play music on your computer's keyboard.
+Have fun!